Work can be a fun when we know and understand each other well. Let's start conversation to new beginning

 However, with increasing demand, it has become hard for Flutter to strengthen its infrastructure.
 This is because of their plans to include support for web and desktop along with new hardware such as the Apple M1 chip.

-From the looks of it, what Flutter has planned looks intriguing and exciting at the same time.
-The only thing that remains is how well and successful they become in executing this strategic roadmap for 2022.
+From the looks of it, the Roadmap of Flutter has planned looks intriguing and exciting at the same time.
+The only thing that remains is how well and successful they become in executing this strategic roadmap for 2023.
 They do have plans to invest in scaling their UI toolkit to cover all screen sizes and form factors.